 To clean a showerhead of grime and avoid blockages, fill a clear sandwich bag with warm water, vinegar and lemon then tie tightly round your shower’s nozzle.
 The mixture will soak in and remove any dirt.

-Cut through the grease in your oven by making you own cleaner using vinegar, dish soap, baking soda and a lemon or lime.
+A great oven cleaning hack is to make your own cleaner using vinegar, dish soap, baking soda and a lemon or lime.

 Put some cut–up lemons, or cider vinegar in a microwaveable bowl of water before microwaving it on full power for several minutes.
 Leave to steam inside for five minutes to remove odours before easily wiping away any remaining stains.

-8. How to unblock a drain or plughole
+8. Unblock a drain or plughole with bicarb

 Unclog your drains by pouring boiled water in before adding a cup of bicarbonate of soda.
 Next, add a mixture of warm water and vinegar before pouring in more boiled water.
 Your drain should be good as new.